pyvec/naucse.python.cz/lessons/beginners-en/dict/index.md

 >>> me = {'name': 'Marketa', 'city': 'Prague', 'numbers': [20, 8]}
 ```

-{# XXX - Only visible in Python 3.5 and below.
-How to teach this?
 When you print the dictionary you may find that
 your keys and values are in a different order.
 Dictionaries don't have a fixed order of elements.
 They just
 assign values to keys.
-#}

 You can get values from the dictionary similar as
 from lists, but instead of an index, you have to use the key.